Vietnam Historical Trip. Day 4-5: Ho Chi Minh City - Da Nang

 Thái Hòa Palace is located right on radial road of Imperial Citadel overlooking Ngo Mon Gate

-Sits on the bank of Perfume river, a seven-story Pagoda of Celestial Lady is regarded as the landmark of the Hue City, It's about 5 km from the city wall.
-We reached the pagoda, other known as Thien Mu Pagoda to the local, 20 minutes later.
+Sitting on the bank of the Perfume River, a seven-story pagoda of the Celestial Lady is regarded as the landmark of Hue City.
+It's about 5 km from the city wall.
+We reached the pagoda, otherwise known as Thien Mu Pagoda to the locals, 20 minutes later.
 The bronze vessel cast in 1552

 The tall pagoda